-In order to mitigate the impacts on the environment and natural resources, the Group has established the "Site Environmental Control Programme" to outline a procedure on the planning and execution of environmental control programme on site.
+In order to mitigate the impacts on the environment and natural resources, the Group has established the "Site Environmental Control Programme" to outline a procedure for the planning and execution of the environmental control programmes on site.
 The procedure focuses mainly on six areas - environmental noise, earth movement, prevention of soil erosion, water pollution and siltation, refuse disposal, and personal hygiene.
-Construction activities cause various pollutions to the environment.
+Construction activities cause various pollution to the environment.
 For example, foundation work may potentially cause air, water and waste pollution.

 With technological advancement, the Group can make use of different models and systems to help reduce the environmental impacts.
-For example, BIM model is used for automated clash detection to reduce errors at early stage of design.
-This helps to reduce re-work and wastages in materials.
+For example, the BIM model is used for automated clash detection to reduce errors at an early stage of design.
+This helps to reduce rework and wastage of materials.